iamrecursion/absol/notes/metaverify_design_notes.md

 The error report should trace the non-termination for every rule that does not terminate (e.g. Production `<foo>` does not terminate due to indirect dependency on `<bar>` which does no terminate (via `<foo> => <baz> => <bang> => <bar>`)).
+Both forms of non-termination (divergence, hang) should be reported as such.

 ### Verifying the Sub-Term Criterion
 Considering the form of the rules as follows: